 What You Can Do

-- Attend Diverse Church training workshops through the Diocese of Oregon
+- Attend Dismantling Racism: Anti-racism Training for Leaders of Faith Communities through the Diocese of Oregon

 - Become a multi-culturally competent person resisting racism